Ryumon Ji Monastery

 18:45 Zazen -1 period

-The monastery and the House of Dana can be visited every day from 14:00 to 18:00.
+The monastery and the House of Dana can be visited every day from 9:00 to 12:00 and 14:00 to 18:00.
 The Buddhist chapel and gardens are freely accessible.
 Information boards and leaflets are available.

 Free entrance, offering box.

 The Buddhist chapel is furnished with meditation cushions and chairs to offer the visitor a moment of peace.
 Anyone wishing to settle down to meditate, pray or simply rest is welcome.

 Guided tours for groups - from 5 persons onwards

 The monks and nuns of the temple will be happy to show you around the monastery as a whole and to introduce you to the traditional practice of Zen Buddhism.
 A workshop to discover Zen meditation can also be organized.